oracle/truffleruby/doc/user/polyglot.md

 expects threads to be available.
 This may be incompatible with other Truffle languages which do not support threading, so you can disable the creation of multiple threads with the option `-Xsingle_threaded`.
-This option is set by default unless the Ruby launcher is used.
+This option is set by default unless the Ruby launcher is used, as part of the embedded configuration, described below.

-It's separate from normal Ruby options and the [embedded configuration](#embedded-configuration) due technical details in the design of the Graal SDK.

 When this option is enabled, the `timeout` module will warn that the timeouts are being ignored, and signal handlers will warn that a signal has been caught